paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 ### Ensuring Chain Import

-While in the previous section we discussed means for nodes to ensure relevant votes are recorded so attackers get slashed properly, it is crucial to also discuss the actual chain import.
+While in the previous section we discussed means for nodes to ensure relevant votes are recorded so lazy approval checkers get slashed properly, it is crucial to also discuss the actual chain import.
 Only if we guarantee that recorded votes will also get imported on chain (on all potential chains really) we will succeed in executing slashes.
 Again approval votes prove to be our weak spot here, but also backing votes might get missed.

 Dispute distribution will make sure all explicit dispute votes get distributed among nodes which includes current block producers (current authority set) which